132nd-etcher/docs/OvGME_prop/index.md

 At that point, all there is to do is upload both the ZIP file and the XML file to the FTP, and you're set.

-**Note**: I've upload the mods in folder formats on the FTP as well, so if someone wants to update one of the mods, they have access to the source folder I've used to create the ZIP package.
+**Note**: I've uploaded the mods in folder formats on the FTP as well, so if someone wants to update one of the mods, they have access to the source folder that  I've used to create the ZIP package.

 ### Profiles